George Montgomery (drag racer)

+Career

 Montgomery began drag racing as a teen, learning mechanical skills at the AC Delco plant in Dayton, Ohio, he would later use to build the supercharger on his 390 cid Cadillac; he would mate a Cragar 4-71 manifold to a GMC 6-71 blower, and hand-fabricated the drive pulleys.

-In 1950, he opened George's Speed Shop, which would ultimately earn the distinction of being the oldest continuously-operated speed shop in the U.S.
+In 1950, Montgomery opened George's Speed Shop, which would ultimately earn the distinction of being the oldest continuously-operated speed shop in the U.S.

-He got the nickname "Ohio George" from Tim Woods, owner of the Stone-Woods-Cook Willys gasser, at the 1963 Nationals in Indianapolis.
+Montgomery got the nickname "Ohio George" from Tim Woods, owner of the Stone-Woods-Cook Willys gasser, at the 1963 Nationals in Indianapolis.

 Montgomery won an NHRA national title in a gas class seven times, once in A/G, four in A/GS, and twice in AA/G (supercharged).
 He was also thrice Gas Eliminator champion, meaning he had the quickest gasser at the meet.

-At Detroit Dragway in 1959, his first appearance at a national event, he drove his Cadillac-powered 1933 Willys to an A/G win, with a pass of 11.94 seconds at 124.65 mph; he also took Little Eliminator.
+At Detroit Dragway in 1959, his first appearance at a national event, Montgomery drove his Cadillac-powered 1933 Willys to an A/G win, with a pass of 11.94 seconds at 124.65 mph; he also took Little Eliminator.
 He repeated at Detroit in A/GS in 1960, with a pass of 12.36 seconds at 107.65 mph; he again took Little Eliminator.

-In 1961, at Indianapolis Raceway Park, he took the A/GS title with a pass of 10.91 seconds at 130.63 mph.
+In 1961, at Indianapolis Raceway Park, Montgomery took the A/GS title with a pass of 10.91 seconds at 130.63 mph.

 Changing classes to AA/G, Montgomery won again at Indianapolis in 1963, now with Chevrolet power (and a magnesium-cased supercharger) Facing the well-known Stone-Woods-Cook gasser (driven by Doug Cook) in "the race of the meet", Montgomery recorded a pass of 10.45 seconds at 129.00 mph, and also took Middle Eliminator.
 By taking the Eliminator, Montgomery became the first driver in NHRA to win it three times.

-He repeated the class win there in 1964, with a pass of 10.20 seconds at 138.88 mph.
+Montgomery repeated the class win there in 1964, with a pass of 10.20 seconds at 138.88 mph.